Vasco Núñez de Balboa: Disputes with Pedro Arias

 As soon as Pedrarias took charge, Gaspar de Espinosa had Balboa arrested and tried "in absentia", sentencing him to pay reparations to Fernández de Enciso and others.
 He was, however, found innocent of the charge of murdering Nicuesa, so he was freed shortly afterwards.

-Due to overpopulation in Santa María, Pedrarias called on several expeditionaries to search for new locations fit for settlement.
+Due to the threat of increase of Spanish settlers in Santa María, Pedrarias called on several expeditionaries to search for new locations to establish settlements.
+Balboa, rich with gold stolen from the indiginous populations, was happy to seek a new settlement far from the reach of Spanish tax collectors.
 Balboa requested of Pedrarias that he be allowed to explore the Dabaibe region, along the Atrato river, for there was a rumour of the existence of a temple filled with vast riches there.
 However, this expedition turned out to be a failure, leaving Balboa wounded due to constant attacks by the region's natives.

 This setback, however, did not deter Balboa's ambitions of returning to explore the South Sea.
 Secretly, he arranged to recruit a contingent of men from Cuba.
 The ship carrying them berthed just outside Santa María, and its caretaker informed Balboa of their arrival, receiving in return 70 gold castellanos.
 Pedrarias, however, soon found out about the ship; furious, he had Balboa arrested, took away all his men and was planning to lock him up in a wooden cage.
 He was held back from doing this by Bishop de Quevedo, who appealed to him not to abuse his power on Balboa.

 Luckily for Balboa, around that time the Spanish Crown would finally recognize his valuable services.
 The king bestowed on him the titles of "Adelantado of the South Seas" and "Gobernador of Panama and Coiba".
 On top of this, the King instructed Pedrarias to show Balboa the greatest respect and to consult him on all matters pertaining to the conquest and government of Castilla de Oro.
-Because of all this, Pedrarias was to release and exonerate Balboa, lifting all charges brought up against him in the matter of the clandestine recruitment of an expeditionary party.
+Because of all this, Pedrarias was to release and exonerate Balboa, lifting all charges brought up against him in the matter of the piracy he actively participated in as clandestine leader.